emqx/emqx-docs/en_US/deploy/install-centos.md

 # CentOS/RHEL

-This section will guide you on how to install and start EMQX on CentOS/RHEL system.
+This section guides you on installing and starting EMQX on CentOS/RHEL system.

 Supported versions:

 - CentOS 8
 - CentOS 7

-The section below will take CentOS 8 as an example to illustrate how to download the latest version of EMQX.
+The section takes CentOS 8 as an example to illustrate how to download the latest version of EMQX.
 For other versions, please visit the [EMQX Deployment page](https://www.emqx.com/zh/try?product=enterprise).

 {% emqxce %}

 ## Install with rpm

-EMQX has offered different installation packages for different CPU architectures.
+EMQX offers different installation packages for different CPU architectures.

 :::: tabs type:card